Klaus-in-Tech/Klaus-in-Tech/README.md

 I am Kakooza Allan Klaus from Uganda in Africa.

-I am very passionate about RPA(Robotic Process Automation), got to know about it 2 years ago but am positive it is the career that I'll be taking on for the rest of my life since am seeing it's value in real time.
+I am very passionate about Software automation, got to know about it 2 years ago but am positive it is the career that I'll be taking on for the rest of my life since am seeing it's value in real time.

-I have hands on experience with the UiPath platform and I've delivered a number of projects which include Invoicing Bot, Commission Bot, Reconcilation Bot and Extraction Bot using the REFramework for UiPath.
+I have hands on experience with the UiPath platform,Java and I've delivered a number of projects which include Invoicing Bot, Commission Bot, Reconcilation Bot and Extraction Bot using the REFramework for UiPath and SpringBoot.

-I like learning and upskilling myself with the latest trends in the RPA space.
+I like learning and upskilling myself with the latest trends in the software automation space.

 I also like connecting with people that share the same niche with me.